You are here:

 Reading glasses are normally required after surgery, but dependence on spectacles for near vision can be reduced by targeting better distance vision in one eye and better near vision in the other.
 Multifocal IOLs are also effective in reducing or eliminating reading glasses for many patients.
 Your suitability for each of these treatment options will depend on a number of factors which will be discussed with you at your initial consultation.

-- In approximately 1 in 1000 patients, cataract surgery can result in serious and permanent visual loss.
+- In approximately 1 in 500 patients, cataract surgery can result in serious and permanent visual loss.
+This may mean vision worse than the driving standard or, in some cases, complete loss of vision in the affected eye.
 Complications that can cause serious visual loss after cataract surgery include untreatable retinal detachment, infection, or spontaneous rupture of sub-retinal blood vessels during surgery (choroidal haemorrhage).
 All these complications are uncommon; but it is important to be aware that cataract surgery can result in total loss of sight and that you should go to a Casualty Department for an emergency eye examination if you experience either a progressive increase in pain or sudden loss of sight after cataract surgery.
 Sight threatening complications such as retinal detachment or infection can often be treated successfully if they are caught at an early stage.

 - Approximately 1 in 100 patients will require a second operation to correct complications resulting from cataract surgery.
 In the vast majority of these patients, the final visual outcome is good, but visual recovery may be delayed.